This post explains the different Hong Kong neighborhoods and our tips for getting around them.

 At 7.5million people, the island is the world’s seventh most populated city, with a population density of 25,900 per kilometer.
 Hong Kong has the largest skyscrapers of any city in the world, the highest number of billionaires in Asia and one of the highest per capita incomes in the world, 300 buildings are over 150meters tall and 60 buildings are over 200meters tall.

 The extension of Kowloon was called the New Territories and was granted to Britain by Peking in 1898, in order that Britain could adequately defend Hong Kong against European invaders.
 It comprised an area three times the size of the colonial Hong Kong.
 Kowloon, Hong Kong City and the New Territories make up the region of Hong Kong.
 Despite the fact that several towns exist in the New Territories with a population of 3 million, the area is still predominantly parkland.

 Kowloon – Southern tip – Tsim Sha Tsui

 Th southern tip of Kowloon is characterized by huge shopping malls and Michelin starred restaurants.
 It also includes several historic areas.
 Taking a stroll down Kweilin Street, you come to fascinating historic sites such as the Tin Hau Temple and all around are traditional tenement buildings, called tong lau, which date back to the early part of the 20th century.
-You can also catch sight of some of the street shrines and altars, such as the Shenist shrine below.
+You can also catch sight of some of the street shrines and altars.

 Religion plays a subtle but important role in people’s lives.
 Whereas 21% of Hong Kong identifies as Buddhist, 49% identify with the Chinese folk religions, which include the worship of local gods and ancestors.
 Shenism is a term coined by academics in an attempt to label Chinese folk religion.
 Essentially, it is a collection of folk beliefs that worships ancestors (lineages) and many deities.